outfox/.github/profile/README.md

 We're a rag-tag, non-profit assemblage of passionate contributors crafting a couple of small, unique game development libraries that do things creatively, quickly, and without weighing you and your codebase down.

 ## ... come ⤜contribute⤏ to fun technology!
 Demos, ideas, libraries - do you want to make something documented and coded to a high standard of quality and playfulness?
+Or if you just wanna make something wild for a game jam, that's cool too.
 We're always down for friendly collaboration - [hit us up on Discord!](https://discord.gg/3SF4gWhANS)